 fitting description.
 It covers a 25 mile section from Searchlight,

 Nevada south to Piute Springs and Fort Piute.
 This trail is the

 which extends north to El Dorado Cañon and further north to Las

 Vegas and connection with the Salt Lake Trail.
 It's existence

-Searchlight (originally a mining camp in 1897) by many years and it is
+Searchlight (originally a mining camp beginning in 1897).
+This trail is

 to possibly be as old as